Aquilaria malaccensis: Sanchipat

 The bark of Aquilaria malaccensis is used in the traditional Assamese manuscript, the sanchipat.
 It is a strung manuscript similar in construction to a palm-leaf manuscript.
 The bark of Aquilaria malaccensis is degummed and treated with toxic minerals to make it anti-fungal and pest resistant, helping it last in Assam's humid tropical environment.

 Threats

 Due to rising demand for agarwood, as well as shortcomings in monitoring harvests and an increasing illegal trade, A. malaccensis is on the brink of extinction in the wild and is now considered critically endangered on the IUCN Red List.
 Due to large-scale logging operations, many forested areas where A. malaccensis was once abundant have been destroyed.

 Conservation

 Despite its endangerment, Aquilaria malaccensis is highly adaptable and can also perform well in areas contaminated by pollution.
 Due to this, conservation plans have been set in place to raise agarwood in contaminated areas as well as homestead gardens.
+India is promoting the sustainable cultivation of Aquilaria malaccensis to support the economic growth of the North eastern states.